Evaluating Sweet Sorghum and Poultry Alley Cropping in Agroforestry as an Economical and Sustainable Alternative to Tobacco Crops

 • Crop Production: agroforestry

 In our region of Kentucky, many growers have been seeking alternatives for growing tobacco.
 Incorporating trees into agricultural systems on land previously used to grow tobacco is a viable alternative.
 Agroforestry has the potential to increase farm profitability and provide environmental benefits.
 However, farmers need income while fruit and nut trees become established.
-Growing a crop between trees (alley cropping) can provide early cash flow.
-Livestock is another option to generate early returns, and have the added benefits of improving soil fertility and helping to control pests.
+Growing a crop between trees, called alley cropping, can provide early cash flow.
+Raising livestock is another option to generate early returns, and has the added benefits of improving soil fertility and helping to control pests.

 Many producers are returning to pasturing birds to improve animal welfare, meat quality and environmental outcomes.
 However, even in pasture-based systems, most of the feed is purchased off-farm with pasture mainly providing bioactive compounds, vitamins, and limited amounts of protein.
 Producing grain for feed is by far the biggest factor when considering the environmental impacts of poultry production.
 Offsetting even a portion of the feed grown off-site should reduce negative impacts and benefit a farmer's bottom line, as feed accounts for up to 65 percent of the cost of poultry production.